mlcommons/ck/README.md

 Introduction
 ============

+We've developed Collective Knowledge Framework and Repository (CK) primerily to simplify code/data/model sharing and crowdsource our experimentation with machine learning in our interdisciplinary research projects (such as designing faster, smaller, more power efficient and reliable computer systems using predictive analytics).

-Collective Knowledge (CK) is a light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified, cross-linked and reusable components with JSON API via standard Git services (such as GITHUB or BitBucket).
+CK is a light-weight, portable, modular and python-based framework, repository, web service and SDK to organize, describe, cross-link and share user code, data, experimental setups and meta information as unified, cross-linked and reusable components with JSON API via standard Git services (such as GITHUB or BitBucket).

 Note, that unlike existing centralized web-based services that force users to upload all their code and data before